mouseas/java-developer-cell-phone-usage/README.md

 #### Instructions

 Run `Main.main(args)` from the directory containing `CellPhone.csv` and `CellPhoneUsageByMonth.csv`.
 Command-line arguments are ignored.
+It'll prompt you to print, then send to the printer if you approve.
+I recommend printing to PDF.

 Programmed using IntelliJ IDEA as my IDE.